WPChill/migrate-away-from-photoblocks/readme.txt

 = For automatic installation: =

-The simplest way to install is to click on \'Plugins\' then \'Add\' and type \'Migrate away from Final Tiles\' in the search field.
+The simplest way to install is to click on \'Plugins\' then \'Add\' and type \'Migrate away from Photoblocks\' in the search field.

 = For manual installation 1: =